The pandemic changed everything in the transportation field – every mode of transport was impacted.

 Forecasting is not an exact science, but still so valuable

 At the time of our survey, overall VMT was still smaller than pre-COVID and had not fully recovered.
-However, our forecast suggests that in 2022, it will be slightly larger than in 2019 – so there are signs of recovery in travel demand even if there are still differences in its temporal distribution.
+However, our forecast suggested that in 2022, it would be slightly larger than in 2019 – so there were signs of recovery in travel demand even if there were still differences in its temporal distribution.

 But there are many assumptions in this and so many things can shift within a pandemic situation.
 If something really new happens, such as a new COVID variant, then everything could be different.
 As always, forecasting is subject to volatility.

 Nevertheless, as VMT is a primary indicator in many transportation applications and transport policymaking, we expect that other agencies will find these near-term forecasts to be useful.

 Our research has quickly been put into practice